 17. REI members have a year to return most items — non-members only get 90 days.

 REI members get a better deal on REI returns, too.
 Instead of the 90 days that non-members have to make their returns, REI members may return almost any product within 365 days.

 Outdoor electronics have a 90-day return window (membership or not), and members have 30 days to return those used Re/Supply purchases.

 You don’t need a receipt to make a return if you’re an REI member; your cashier will be able to pull up your purchase history.
 Non-members, though, need their receipts to make a return.

 Womp womp.
-No price matching at REI — unlike these major retailers that price match.
+Like I mentioned before, no price matching at REI — unlike these major retailers that price match.